MahamudM90/Crwnstore-House/README.md

 Current Functionality includes:

-- Create an account or Sign In with Google
+- Create An account or Sign In with Google
 - Sign In
 - Add items to cart
 - Remove item/items from cart